Browse Submitted Surnames

 Possibly derived from Bandāra, a group of guardian deities in the Sinhala Buddhist faith.
 The term was also used to refer to high officials within the Sinhala Kingdom.

 , the endonym of the Bengali people, the region of Bengal (including Bangladesh), and the Bengali language.
 The word itself is derived either from Vanga

 , the name of an ancient kingdom on the Indian subcontinent, or from an Austric word meaning "sun god".

-"; a combination of the given name Barak
+Means "son of Barak”, from the given name Barak (2)

 meaning "son (of)".
-The Barakzai are a Pashtun tribe in Afghanistan my Pakistan.
+The Barakzai are a Pashtun tribe in Afghanistan and Pakistan.